 Another option for driving your car is to take one of the several ferry boat options from Dover to Calais, such as P&O Ferries.
 Ferry crossings take around 1 hour 30 minutes to arrive at Calais, and the ferry boats usually offer facilities on board such as duty free shopping, restaurants and toilets.

-PIN FOR LATER – Weekend in Champagne France
+PIN FOR LATER – Weekend Break in Champagne France

 This post was updated on 14 March 2023 with new photos and recommendations for planning a weekend in the Champagne France.